 Outside the cathedral, a life-size nativity scene is displayed, and inside, the warmth of the candles adds to the festive vibe.

-Valencia is also host to one of Spain’s most impressive Three Kings parades.
-Held on January 5th of each year, the parade runs through the city.
+Valencia also hosts one of Spain’s most impressive Three Kings parades, which runs through the city on January 5th of each year.

 While temperatures are cooler here, with days averaging 10 to 15°C (50 to 59°F), a light coat is more than enough for a busy day of exploring.

-Like most major cities in Spain, Valencia sees fewer tourists in the winter months, making access to attractions such as the City of Arts and Sciences much easier and more enjoyable.
+Like most major cities in Spain, Valencia sees fewer tourists in winter, making access to attractions such as the City of Arts and Sciences much easier and more enjoyable.
+Skip the line and book your ticket to Valencia’s L’Oceanografic Sea Life.

 Love Spain?
 Read these posts: